 Best Practices for Reviews and SEO Success

-It’s safe to say that your reviews and SEO plan won’t be effective immediately, but it’s also never too late to start one.
-Getting the foundation built now ensures success down the road in the form of better customer experiences that attract new and loyal consumers who bring in increased revenue.
+It’s safe to say that your online reviews and SEO plan won’t be effective immediately, but it’s also never too late to start one.
+Getting the foundation built now ensures success down the road in the form of better customer acquisition as well as effective customer retention strategies that bring in increased revenue.

 Claim Your Listings

-Aside from Google, Yelp, Facebook, and Tripadvisor it’s worth claiming your brand’s listing on specific business review sites.
-Doing so makes it easier for people to find you online and has the added bonus of an expanded digital footprint for your brand.
+Aside from Google My Business, a Yelp Business page, Facebook, and Tripadvisor it’s worth claiming your brand’s listing on specific business review sites.
+Effective local listing management makes it easier for people to find you online and has the added bonus of an expanded digital footprint for your brand.